 Assistant Professor, University of California, Irvine

-I am an assistant professor of Strategy at the University of California, Irvine.
-My research primarily focuses on early-stage entrepreneurship, with a particular focus on the people within and around startups.
-I have interviewed hundreds of founders about their entrepreneurial journeys, and draw from those experiences in both my research and teaching.
+I am an assistant professor of Strategy and Entrepreneurship at the University of California, Irvine.
+My research primarily focuses on founders and the other people within and around startups.
 Some of my recent research also focuses on the increasing popularity of coworking spaces, where communities of founders interact with and learn from one another.

-My research has been funded by the Kauffman Foundation, the Strategy Research Foundation, and the Kenan Insitute of Private Enterprise.
+My work has been cited in various news outlets including the Wall Street Journal, Bloomberg, Fortune Magazine, The Financial Times, Forbes, Yahoo!
+Finance, Reuters, Washington Post, CNN, CNBC, BBC, The Los Angeles Times, Business Insider, FastCompany, Nasdaq.com, Observer.com, and Marketplace.com.
+My research has been funded by the Kauffman Foundation, the Strategy Research Foundation, and the Kenan Institute of Private Enterprise.
 I am indebted to these organizations for their support and assistance.